 AC Repair Starts Simple

 If there is still an issue, the technician may request to see your circuit breaker box.
-They may set the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.
+They might set the circuit switches to off and then back to on to see if that resolves the issue with your air conditioning system.

 Getting to the nitty-gritty of AC Repair